samuel-rosa/spsann-doc/ppl.md

 solution is to explore exponential spacings to enable an accurate estimate of the nugget variance, but also cover the entire variogram space.

-The upper limit of the variogram space should be defined as half the the maximum distance across the spatial domain (TruongEtAl2013).
+The upper limit of the variogram space should be defined as half the maximum distance across the spatial domain (TruongEtAl2013).
 This is because the estimates of the variogram for distances larger than half the maximum distance across the sampling grid are highly uncertain (Lark2002).
 The possibly relevant spatial scales can be defined exploring the geostatistical concept of lag-distance classes.
-Using exponential spacings up to half the maximum distance across the spatial domain, and defining the location of every sample point relative to every other sample point, will create a sample pattern with small clusters scattered throughout the spatial domain.
+Using exponential spacings up to half the maximum distance across the spatial domain, and defining the location of every sample point relative to every other sample point, will create a sample configuration with small clusters scattered throughout the spatial domain.

 The proposed method is defined by the following objective: having all sample